PaddlePaddle/Paddle/doc/fluid/design/dist_train/async_update.md

 <img src="./src/async_pserver.png" width="750"/>

-- There should be multiple trainer instances want to optimize the same parameter at the same time, to avoid the pollution, we need one `BlockingQueue` for each gradient variable to process them one by one.
+- There should be multiple trainer instances want to optimize the same parameter at the same time, to avoid the racing, we need one `BlockingQueue` for each gradient variable to process them one by one.
 - We need a `Map` structure to map a gradient variable name to the `OptimizeBlock` which can optimize the respective parameter.